yan-soon/tp/docs/DeveloperGuide.md

 `Completed Modules` list displays its modules, and how this display can be changed by other commands.

 The `Completed Modules` list is implemented by the `ModuleListPanel` UI class.
-This class contains a list of modules that it displays to the user which comes from GradPad's `Model` component.
+This class contains a list of modules, which comes from GradPad's `Model` component, that it uses to display to the user.
 To change the contents of the list, commands can apply filters to this list through `Model`.
 For example, a module may ask `Model` to only show modules that have 4 modular credits.
 When this happens, `Completed Modules` naturally changes the modules it displays too.